 Once you have healed, you can start ankle movement and guided exercises, but avoid weight-bearing activities.
 You will need to wear a boot or a cast on your ankle to help stabilize your joint prosthesis while you heal to ensure a healthy recovery.
 After a few weeks, your surgeon may direct you to put some weight on your ankle.

 As with any surgery, there is a risk of infection or blood clots.
 You may need to complete physical therapy as part of your rehabilitation after ankle replacement surgery.
 After recovery, you should be able to walk normally without ankle pain.

 The Region's Most Preferred Total Ankle Care in Vancouver, Portland & Lake Oswego

-If you're ready to discuss total ankle replacement and other treatment options for your ankle problem with one of our total ankle experts, Jay L. Crary, M.D., C. Luke Rust, M.D., and T. Scott Woll, M.D., visit us in Vancouver at our Vancouver, Salmon Creek, or East Vancouver locations; in Portland at our Rose Quarter location; or at our Lake Oswego location.
+If you're ready to discuss total ankle replacement and other treatment options for your ankle problem with one of our total ankle experts, Jay L. Crary, M.D., or C. Luke Rust, M.D., visit us in Vancouver at our Vancouver, Salmon Creek, or Camas locations; in Portland at our Rose Quarter location; or at our Lake Oswego location.
 You can request an appointment online or call us at 1-800-REBOUND.